amangupta1308/To-do-List/README.md

-It's a cool To-do List to keep you sync with your today's routine!!!
+It's a cool To-do List to keep you in sync with your today's routine!!!
 Check it out!!!

 ![Screenshot (537)](https://user-images.githubusercontent.com/96338804/201357661-723719ef-7e24-47ee-ba45-d4e8f39ffd94.png)